bithost-gmbh/pdfviewhelpers/Documentation/Configuration/Index.rst

 webroot directory e.g. *fileadmin/pdfviewhelpers/projectXY.pdf*.
 If you are sending it inline or as file download it is simply the name of the document e.g. *projectXY.pdf*.

+.. _document.sourceFile:

+document.sourceFile
+"""""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.document.sourceFile =` :ref:`t3tsref:data-type-string`

+The sourceFile is a the path to a PDF document you want to use as a template (see also page.importPage).
+The path is always relative to the root directory of your TYPO3 installation.

 .. _page.autoPageBreak:

 page.autoPageBreak